kammitama5/kammitama5.github.io/_posts/2017-5-20-Saturday-May-20th.md

   of radioisotopes.
 These contain Plutonium 238, which has a half-life of about 88 years.
-  Today, I got to hold the plutonium, and talk to a scientist at length about cryobots that would melt ice in front of the robot, while the ice behind it stayed frozen, using radioisotopes.
+  Today, I got to hold the plutonium, and talk to a scientist at length about cryobots that would melt ice in front of the robot, while the ice behind it stayed frozen, using radioisotopes, and about unicouples (which are sort of like thermocouples).
   Really fascinating stuff.

 ![jpl_012](/images/jpl_012.png)